-Workers compensation is an insurance program set up to provide workers who were injured on the job benefits to make up for lost wages while they're out taking care of their injury.
+Workers' compensation, or workers' comp, is an insurance program that provides benefits to workers who were injured or became ill on the job to make up for medical costs and lost wages while they were out of work.

-The cost for workers compensation insurance varies by provider and industry (high-risk jobs like roofing or construction carry higher premiums than office jobs, for instance).
-In addition, a company's premiums can either increase or decrease depending on the number of claims filed.
+The cost for workers' compensation insurance varies by provider and industry (high-risk jobs like roofing and construction carry higher premiums than office jobs, for instance).
+A company's premiums can also either increase or decrease depending on the number of claims filed.

-Business owners can help reduce claims and lower premiums by :
+Business owners can reduce claims and lower their premiums by …

-- Accessing the safety of the work environment by investigating how safe the equipment is, whether it needs to be repaired or replaced, offering safety gear where needed and providing ergonomically friendly office equipment.
+- Assessing the safety of the work environment by investigating how safe the equipment is, determining whether it needs to be repaired or replaced, offering safety gear where needed and providing ergonomic office equipment.

-- Creating a safe work environment by training all employees on workplace safety, offering updates and tips on workplace safety, and incentivizing employees' accident-free work.
+- Creating a safe work environment by training all employees on workplace safety, offering updates and tips on best practices, and incentivizing employees' accident-free work.

 - Getting injured employees back to work faster.

-- Starting an employee wellness program to encourage healthy living and fitness, which should reduce the number of employees injured on the job.
+- Starting an employee wellness program to encourage healthy living and fitness, which can reduce the number of employees injured on the job.

-Below are six myths and facts every employer should know about workers compensation insurance:
+These are six myths and facts every employer should know about workers compensation insurance.

 1. Once the workers' comp has been paid, the employer has no more responsibilities.